Ancient Hawaii: Land tenure

 In Hawaiian ideology, one does not "own" the land, but merely dwells on it.
 The belief was that both the land and the gods were immortal.
 This then informed the belief that land was also godly, and therefore above mortal and ungodly humans, and humans therefore could not own land.
 The Hawaiians thought that all land belonged to the gods (akua).

 The aliʻi were believed to be "managers" of land.
 That is, they controlled those who worked on the land, the makaʻāinana.

 On the death of one chief and the accession of another, lands were re-apportioned—some of the previous "managers" would lose their lands, and others would gain them.
 Lands were also re-apportioned when one chief defeated another and re-distributed the conquered lands as rewards to his warriors.

 In practice, commoners had some security against capricious re-possession of their houses and farms.
 They were usually left in place, to pay tribute and supply labor to a new chief, under the supervision of a new konohiki, or overseer.

-This system of land tenure is similar to the feudal system prevalent in Europe during the Middle Ages.
+This system of land tenure has similarities with the feudal system prevalent in Europe during the Middle Ages.